grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 - This guide builds everything using the admin tenant
 - This deployment consists of one controller node and two compute nodes all of which are  Dell PowerEdge R640 servers
 -  This procedure is performed as the root user.
+-  This procedure will show you how to enable SRIOV and CPU Pinning with NUMA node Affinity

 ## Enable SR-IOV in the BIOS on the PowerEdge R640 using iDRAC (Compute Nodes Only)